 [Frankfurt does not divide his essay into sections.
 I am imposing them.]

 The crucial insight of the essay comes in II.B.
 For the most part, the rest of the essay is unnecessary.
 It often reads as perfunctory, repetitive, or padding.
-(Notice the caveats, people.)
+(Notice the caveats.)
 An exception is the last paragraph.
 It introduces a couple deep thoughts about self-knowledge and sincerity.
 My last paragraphs will be on Frankfurt’s last paragraph.

 Frankfurt models his essay on Max Black’s “The Prevalence of Humbug.”
 The two have similar structures and styles: conceptual analysis filtered through colorful yet sterile cases, an anecdote about a revered early analytic philosopher, comparing their respective target concepts with lying, and finishing with practical and personal points.